lechab/newstatpress/README.md

 ## 0.9.9
+Released date: 2015-05-20

+IMPORTANT CRITICAL UPDATE
+- [x] Close a XSS and a SQL injection and possible other more complex to achieve (thanks to Adrián M. F. for discover and communicate them).
+Those are inside the search routine from Statpress so ALL previous versions of Newstatpress are vulnerable (and maybe they are present in lot of Statpress based plugin and Statpress itself).
 - [x] Fix missing browser images
 - [x] Add tools for optimize and repair the statpress table
 - [x] Updated Locale it_IT